symPACK/symPACK/README.md

 export GASNET_CSPAWN_CMD='mpirun -np %N %C'
 ```

+**SymPACK** offers a standalone driver that can be used to run and benchmark **symPACK**'s performance on a single sparse matrix.
+This driver is located in `driver/run_sympack2D.cpp`.
+Note that the `run_sympack.cpp` driver uses a less efficient factorization algorithm than the one used by `run_sympack2D.cpp`, so it is recommended to almost always use `run_sympack2D.cpp`.

 To run the standalone **symPACK** driver, for instance on a sample problem from the [Suite Sparse matrix collection](https://sparse.tamu.edu),
 the procedure below can be followed:
 ```